lulav/LRS_Documentation/docs_tutorials/gal_orbits/gal_orbits.md

 }
 ```

-The table with the paramaters for the 115 globular clusters may be found in article, mentioned above: [Globular Clusters: Absolute Proper Motions and Galactic Orbits](https://link.springer.com/article/10.1134/S1990341318020049), [arXiv](https://arxiv.org/pdf/1804.07086.pdf).
+The table with the parameters for the 115 globular clusters may be found in article, mentioned above: [Globular Clusters: Absolute Proper Motions and Galactic Orbits](https://link.springer.com/article/10.1134/S1990341318020049), [arXiv](https://arxiv.org/pdf/1804.07086.pdf).

 Function *my_func.py:return_next_value* returns the next listed in `args` value for each subsequent simulation.
 It is written in file `.citros/parameter_setups/functions/my_func.py`: